 Cost & Price Analysis

 Due to the relatively simple technology behind the fishing services, the price of steel and healthy competition, prices in this segment showed a very little price increase throughout last several years, in some instances, exhibiting a price decline.
 Price for personnel, however, may exhibit a mixed trend between as experienced fishing engineers are in high demand.
 Overall, prices have been in double-digit decline for the last 3 years and do not show any signs of going upward.
 Yet, the second have of 2018 may be a perfect time when prices for fishing services would exhibit an upward trend as a result of 1) Greater demand, 2) Raw materials cost increase and 3) HIgher utilization of equipment.

 3rd parties manufacture the overwhelming majority of the fishing equipment.
 Service providers build up their fleet based on requirements.
 In general, smaller and niche companies have a lower cost basis, but less leverage when buying equipment from manufacturers.
-Because most of the fishing tools are used in high-impact and high-shock applications, manufacturing involves high-strength and impact-resistant alloys, high grade alloys with special heat treatment, to add in hardiness and durability.
+In addition, as most of the fishing tools are used in high-impact and high-shock applications, manufacturing involves high-strength and impact-resistant alloys, high-grade alloys with special heat treatment, to add in hardiness and durability.